Cloufield/GWASTutorial/04_Data_QC/README.md

 We can also use our data to calculate LD between a pair of SNPs.

-!!! quote How we calculate LD r2
+!!! info How we calculate LD r2
     ![image](https://user-images.githubusercontent.com/40289485/161413586-d4f6e21e-f0c7-4c54-a703-bb060ec6913d.png)

 `--chr` option allows us to include snps on a specific chromosome.